 Third-party worker injury claims can seek compensation for the following:

 - Loss of wages

 - Loss of earning capacity

 - Physical and emotional suffering

 - Any other damages appropriate in the case

-So, while an employee may be tempted to file workers’ compensation for immediate payment, a third-party claim will enable them to pursue much more complicated claims and a much higher amount of compensation.
-Workers’ compensation only solves immediate financial issues while a personal injury attorney will fight for economic recovery during a case.
+So, while an employee can file workers’ compensation for immediate payment, a third-party claim will enable them to pursue potentially much more in court.
+Workers’ compensation only solves immediate financial issues, but a personal injury attorney fights for full economic recovery.